Model quantum optimization problems with the OptimizationProblem class¶

 {(0, 1, 2): 4.0}

-Adding/removing linear, quadratic and higher-order terms to/from the constraints¶
+Add or remove linear, quadratic and higher-order terms to and from the constraints¶

 You can add linear constraints by setting name, linear expression, sense and right-hand-side value (rhs).
 You can use senses '==', '<=', and '>='.